We believe that Australia’s housing market outlook is going to be very different than what has happened over the past couple of decades.

 But sometime in the near future this ‘pump priming’ will stop.
-For mine, we have two major problems – very high consumer debt and we are dangerously dependent on China.
+For mine, we have two major problems – very high household debt and we are dangerously dependent on China.
 China has escalated its borrowing in an attempt to arrest falling economic growth.
 Furthermore, the rising Sino-US trade protectionism could bite the Australian economy, and depending how far it escalates, hard.

 So maybe we face the cliff sooner rather than later?